 The ability to update your handbook is your way of keeping your company, as well as your employees, safe and protected at all times.

-It’s clear that creating your first employee handbook isn’t as easy as jotting down a few rules and procedures on a piece of paper.
+It’s clear that creating your first employee onboarding handbook isn’t as easy as jotting down a few rules and procedures on a piece of paper.

 Your handbook needs to be full of useful, relevant, and accurate information that will guide your employees to success at your company.